Constraining Neutron-Star Matter with Microscopic and Macroscopic Collisions: Methods

-where $m^{j, \rm{est}}_{i}$ are the estimated or theoretically predicted apparent magnitudes for a given filter (a passband for a particular wavelength interval) $j$ at observation time $t_i$ with $n_j$ data points for filter $j$.
+in which $m^{j, \rm{est}}_{i}$ are the estimated or theoretically predicted apparent magnitudes for a given filter $j$ (a passband for a particular wavelength interval) at observation time $t_i$ with $n_j$ data points for filter $j$.
 Moreover, $m^{j}_{i}$ and $\sigma^{j}_{i}$ are the observed apparent magnitude and its corresponding statistical uncertainties, respectively.
-For this analysis, the probability distribution of a chi-squared distribution with degree of freedom of 1, $\chi^2_1$, is taken as the likelihood measurement.
-In order to reduce the systematic error of the kilonova modelling below the statistical error, an additional uncertainty of 1 mag is added to the measurement error.
-To analyse AT2017gfo, we employ the radiative transfer code \textsc{possis}~\cite{Bulla:2019muo} to produce grids of light curves for multidimensional kilonova models with the following free parameters: the dynamical ejecta mass, the disk wind ejecta mass, the opening angle of the lanthanide-rich dynamical-ejecta component, and the viewing angle.
-To enable inference, we combine the grid with a framework combining Gaussian-Process-Regression and Singular Value Decomposition~\cite{Coughlin:2018fis} to compute generic light curves for these parameters.
+For this analysis, the probability distribution of a chi-squared distribution with a degree of freedom of 1, $\chi^2_1$, is taken as the likelihood measurement.
+To reduce the systematic error of the kilonova modelling below the statistical error, a further uncertainty of 1 mag is added to the measurement error.
+To analyse AT2017gfo, we use the radiative transfer code POSSIS\cite{Bulla:2019muo} to produce grids of light curves for multidimensional kilonova models with the following free parameters: the dynamical ejecta mass, the disk wind ejecta mass, the opening angle of the lanthanide-rich dynamical-ejecta component, and the viewing angle.
+To enable inference, we combine the grid with a framework combining Gaussian process regression and singular value decomposition\cite{Coughlin:2018fis} to compute generic light curves for these parameters.
 To connect the ejecta parameters, which determine the exact properties of the light curve, with the binary neutron-star system parameters, we assume that the total ejecta mass is a sum of two components: dynamical ejecta, released during the merger process through torque and shocks, and disk-wind ejecta.
-Both components, the dynamical ejecta~\cite{Coughlin:2018fis} and the disk-wind ejecta~\cite{Dietrich:2020lps}, are correlated to source parameters of the binary neutron-star system based on numerical relativity simulations~\cite{Dietrich:2020lps,Dietrich:2016fpt,Coughlin:2018fis}.
+Both components, the dynamical ejecta\cite{Coughlin:2018fis} and the disk-wind ejecta\cite{Dietrich:2020lps}, are correlated to source parameters of the binary neutron-star system based on numerical relativity simulations\cite{Dietrich:2020lps,Dietrich:2016fpt,Coughlin:2018fis}.